Radionuclide

 Chart of known nuclides as of 2013.
 The vast majority are radionuclides.
+(Note: some observationally stable nuclides, such as tungsten's, are marked as radionuclides, others are not.)

-A radionuclide (radioactive nuclide, radioisotope or radioactive isotope) is a nuclide that is unstable and known to undergo radioactive decay into a different nuclide, which may be another radionuclide (see decay chain) or be stable.
-Radiation emitted by radionuclides is almost always ionizing radiation because it is energetic enough to liberate an electron from another atom.
+A radionuclide (radioactive nuclide, radioisotope, radioactive isotope, or unstable isotope) is a nuclide that is unstable and known to undergo radioactive decay into a different nuclide, which may be another radionuclide (see decay chain) or be stable.

 Radioactive decay is a random process at the level of single atoms: it is impossible to predict when one particular atom will decay.
-However, for a collection of atoms of a single nuclide, the decay rate (considered as a statistical average), and thus the half-life (t_{1/2}) for that nuclide, can be calculated from the measurement of the decay.
-The range of the half-lives of radioactive atoms has no known limits and spans a time range of over 55 orders of magnitude.
+For a collection of atoms of a single nuclide, their average decay rate can be measured, and its half-life (t_{1/2}) calculated.
+Half-lives vary by 55 orders of magnitude and have no known limits.